Bermuda joins UN teams in equitable finance programme

 Bermuda has teamed up with the United Nations in a programme designed to create equity in finance.

-The Ministry of Youth, Social Development and Seniors, the Bermuda Economic Development Corporation, the United Nations Development Programme Jamaica Multi-Country Office and UN Women have launched Rise and Scale: Bermuda Business Accelerator under the Building Back Equal programme.
+The Ministry of Youth, Social Development and Seniors, the Bermuda Economic Development Corporation, the United Nations Development Programme Jamaica Multi-Country Office and UN Women have launched the Rise and Scale: Bermuda Business Accelerator under the Building Back Equal programme.

-It is inviting women, young people or those living with disabilities who own a business to apply for the fall cohort which will run from September 19 to October 17.
+It is inviting women, young people or those living with disabilities who own a business to apply for the fall cohort, which will run from September 19 to October 17.

 The Joint Sustainable Development Goals Programme, titled Building Back Equal through Innovative Financing for Gender Equality and Women’s Empowerment for the Bahamas and Bermuda, aims to provide financing solutions for entrepreneurs who have historically faced barriers such as limited access to capital, unpaid care burdens and digital exclusion.